virtual-labs/exp-orthographic-to-isometric-view--nitk/experiment/aim.md

-**AIM**: To draw Isometric Projections from Orthographic Projections
+To draw Isometric Projections from Orthographic Projections